FlavScents AInsights Entry for Cedryl Acetate (CAS: 77-54-3)

 1. Identity & Chemical Information

-Cedryl acetate, also known as cedrol acetate, is a chemical compound with the IUPAC name 2-(2,2,6-trimethylcyclohexylidene)ethyl acetate.
+Cedryl acetate, also known as cedranyl acetate, is a chemical compound with the IUPAC name 2-(2,4,4,8,8-pentamethyl-1,3,5,7-tetrahydronaphthalen-2-yl)ethyl acetate.
 It is identified by the CAS number 77-54-3.
-The FEMA number for cedryl acetate is 2303.
+The FEMA number for cedryl acetate is 2301.
 Other identifiers include its FL number and CoE number, which are used in various regulatory contexts.
 The molecular formula of cedryl acetate is C17H28O2, and it has a molecular weight of 264.41 g/mol.
-Structurally, cedryl acetate is an ester, which contributes to its characteristic woody and balsamic odor profile.
-The acetate group is crucial for its olfactory properties, enhancing the material's diffusion and intensity in fragrance applications.
+Structurally, cedryl acetate is characterized by its acetate ester functional group, which contributes to its woody and balsamic odor profile, making it a valuable component in fragrance formulations.

 Citation hooks: FlavScents; PubChem; FEMA